 Navigating Inherent Relationship Challenges

 Every life path brings gifts and shadow tendencies.
-The point isn’t blame — it’s awareness.
-For example, a joyful Life Path 3 may also face self-doubt, while a dependable Life Path 4 may sometimes become rigid.
-Recognizing these shadow sides reframes conflict as a prompt for growth and mutual support.
+The point isn’t blame, it’s awareness.
+For example, a joyful Life Path 3 may face self-doubt, while a dependable Life Path 4 may sometimes become rigid.
+Recognizing these shadow sides reframes conflict as a prompt for growth.

 Turning Weaknesses Into Growth Opportunities